-If you retire before May 1, 2024, you can exchange five vacation days per year, for three years (or 15 vacation days) in total, for a one-time 2% salary increase to be paid as of the effective date you enter into this exchange.
+If you retire before May 1, 2033 (May 1, 2030 for CUPE employees), you can exchange five vacation days per year, for no more than three years (i.e. 15 vacation days total) in total, for a one-time 2% salary increase to be paid as of the effective date you enter into this exchange.
 You must commit to an irrevocable declared retirement date under this program, which is subject to the following criteria:

 - you cannot work beyond the declared retirement date (you can chose to retire earlier),

 - the latest declared retirement date permitted is

 - for staff and union employees - first of the month coincident with or following the month you turn age 71 (age 66 for C.U.P.E)

 - for faculty - first of the month following the end of the academic term you turn 71.

 The exchange normally increases the amount of your pension since it is based on the average of your best consecutive 60 months of annualized earnings over the 10 years immediately preceding retirement.
 If you would like the projected impact entering into the exchange will have on your pension, contact firstname.lastname@example.org.

 The form you need to complete to enter into the exchange can be found on HR’s Forms page.
 It is your responsibility to obtain the required signatures; the Provost’s office will forward the fully executed form to HR for processing.